Overview of Mount Everest Climbing

 Day 58: Free day in Kathmandu

-Today you will have a free day in Kathmandu valley.
-Have some rest in your hotel.
-You can also take a leisurely stroll over the streets and buy some souvenirs and remembering from Nepal.
-At evening we will have a typical Nepali dinner accompanied with cultural shows in Hotel.
+Today, you will have a free day in Kathmandu Valley.
+Rest in your Hotel.
+Stroll the streets and buy souvenirs and memories from Nepal.
+In the evening, we will have a typical Nepali dinner accompanied by cultural shows in the Hotel.

 59